Nathan-Hall/Impact-of-Elon-Tweets-on-Dogecoin/README.md

 - Retrieves one-minute data from Binance API within a window of time around Elon Musks's tweets about Dogecoin (Feeds into FTX if there is missing data).
 - Calculates abnormal return, cumulative abnormal return, average abnormal return and cumulative average abnormal reuturn of the data.
 Also runs a Wilcoxon signed rank test on each minute since the tweet.
 - Also takes the market cap of each day of the event from coingecko API.
+- NOTE: Coingecko API is currently broken so Market Cap is just taken from a csv file.
 - Runs multiple cross-section regression on every minute CAR from the tweet to 60 minutes after with the model:

 ```markdown